Gaga: Five Foot Two Is a Superficially Intimate Look at an Awkward Phase

 Gosh, that was fun, I thought to myself during this dizzying flash of nostalgia.
 Incidentally, it’s the first glimpse that Five Foot Two gives us of anything Lady Gaga did before the year 2016, which is somewhat odd for a film that hinges its reason for existing on the idea of culmination.
 It turns out to be the only glimpse as well: Moukarbel’s film, which was produced with what I sense is a heavy hand from Gaga herself, almost myopically documents the recent past: namely, the production and release of Joanne, and her 2017 Super Bowl halftime performance.

-In some ways, this is a relief; there are little of the Behind the Music biopic elements that would introduce us to a young Stefani Germanotta, the awkward school pictures (though they do show up) replaced by blurry SD digital clips of her old pre-stardom downtown act.
+In some ways, this is a relief; there are little of the Behind the Music biopic elements that would introduce us to a young Stefani Germanotta, the awkward school pictures (though they do show up), some blurry SD digital clips of her old pre-stardom downtown act.
 We meet Gaga as if she were a friend letting us into her house on a particularly busy day on which she didn’t quite have time to do her makeup.
 We see her struggle with the excruciating pain of what she now says is fibromyalgia, getting iced down by a coterie of assistants while she cries into a pillow.
 At one point while talking to her design team by the pool, she casually takes off her bikini top and freeboobs the rest of the conversation.
 On a superficial level, it’s all quite intimate.

 But when she kicks off the release of Joanne with a release party at the Bitter End in the West Village, there’s no mention of the fact that it was one of the venues where she started her career as a performer (I stumbled upon that myself in an old 60 Minutes interview on YouTube).
 It’s ironic, as Joanne is meant to be a return to Germanotta’s roots in every sense: musically, artistically, personally.
 But those roots remain a sketch at best within the film itself.
 There is a fair amount of time spent on the album’s namesake, Gaga’s aunt Joanne Stefani, who lost her life to lupus at age 19.
 But Gaga’s decision to mold the album around this relative who died a decade before she was born is never really articulated; even her grandmother, Joanne’s mother, seems a little confused by the preoccupation.
 For someone that Gaga has called “one of the most important figures in my life,” Joanne never feels like more than an outline.